opensearch-project/documentation-website/_security/configuration/security-admin.md

 The script can be found at `/plugins/opensearch-security/tools/securityadmin.sh`.
 This is a relative path showing where the `securityadmin.sh` script is located.
 The absolute path depends on the directory where you've installed OpenSearch.
 For example, if you use Docker to install OpenSearch, the path will resemble the following: `/usr/share/opensearch/plugins/opensearch-security/tools/securityadmin.sh`.

+`securityadmin.sh` requires that SSL/TLS HTTP is enabled on your OpenSearch cluster.
+In other words, make sure that the `plugins.security.ssl.http.enabled: true` is set in `opensearch.yml` before proceeding.
+If you are not using SSL/TLS on HTTP layer in your cluster but still need to use `securityadmin.sh`, you can enable SSL/TLS on HTTP layer on a single node, for instance `ingest` node and run the `securityadmin.sh` on this node.
+{: .note}

 ## A word of caution

 If you make changes to the configuration files in `config/opensearch-security`, OpenSearch does _not_ automatically apply these changes.
 Instead, you must run `securityadmin.sh` to load the updated files into the index.